JacksonBurns/fastprop/README.md

     - Learning rate
     - Batch size
     - Problem type (one of: regression, binary, multiclass (start labels from 0), multilabel)
+    - Training, Validation, and Testing fraction (set testing to zero to use all data for training and validation)
  4. Prediction
     - Input SMILES: either a single SMILES or file of SMILES strings on individual lines
     - Output format: filepath to write the results or nothing, defaults to stdout